allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 instructions.
 :::

-ClearML integrates seamlessly with [PyTorch Lightning](https://lightning.ai/), automatically logging its models and scalars.
+[PyTorch Lightning](https://lightning.ai/) is a high-level framework built on top of frameworks.
+ClearML seamlessly integrates with PyTorch Lightning, automatically logging PyTorch models and more.

 All you have to do is simply add two lines of code to your PyTorch Lightning script: